CryptoGirls/lisk-pool/README.md

 snapshotNo int);
 ```

-To not send the private key in plain text to the network, it's recommended to install and configurate docker containers made by Rovak.
+To not send the private key in plain text to the network, it's recommended to install and configure docker containers made by Rovak.

 ```
 apt install docker docker-compose